AnXh3L0/infuse/content/learning-path/1/module-9.en.md

 title: Response - Infrastructure takedown
 description: Here, we cover abuse-reporting and other safe browsing and sinkhole mechanisms.
-This includes contacting the infrastructure provider to report malicious infrastructure so that it can be taken down.
+This includes contacting the infrastructure provider to report malicious infrastructure so that it can be taken down
 weight: 9
 ---